-Just an hour east of Orlando at the center of Florida’s Space Coast is world-famous Cocoa Beach.
+Just an hour east of Orlando, at the center of Florida’s Space Coast, lies world-famous Cocoa Beach.
 The beach itself is the main attraction and is one of the most beautiful beaches along Florida’s East Coast.
 The water is warm all year round, and you can take a dip any time of day.

 First-time visitors will love heading down to the Cocoa Beach Pier for great food and touristy shopping.
 You’ll also want to stop by Lori Wilson Park.
 The park is home to one of the finest beaches near Orlando and a gorgeous nature trail for you to explore.

 If you’re a surf-lover or not, a visit to Ron Jon Surf Shop is a must.
-It’s the largest surf shop in the world and packed with everything beach-related.
-If you don’t want to shop there, just relax and enjoy the huge fish tanks, and waterfalls.
+It’s the largest surf shop in the world, packed with everything beach-related.
+If you don’t want to shop there, just relax and enjoy the huge fish tanks and waterfalls.

 RELATED: What to Do in Cocoa Beach

 If you’re traveling with teenagers, a visit to the Cocoa Beach Skate Park shouldn’t be missed.